Functional Ovarian Cysts

-A functional ovarian cyst is a sac that forms on the surface of a woman's ovary during ovulation.
+A functional ovarian cyst is a sac that forms on the surface of a woman's ovary during or after ovulation.
 It holds a maturing egg.
 Usually the sac goes away after the egg is released.
 If an egg is not released, or if the sac closes up after the egg is released, the sac can swell up with fluid.

 Functional ovarian cysts are different from ovarian growths caused by other problems, such as cancer.
 Most of these cysts are harmless.
 They do not cause symptoms, and they go away without treatment.
 But if a cyst becomes large, it can twist, rupture, or bleed and can be very painful.

 A functional ovarian cyst forms because of slight changes in the way the ovary makes or releases an egg.
 There are two types of these cysts:

 What are the symptoms?

 Most functional ovarian cysts do not cause symptoms.
 The larger the cyst is, the more likely it is to cause symptoms.
 Symptoms can include:

 Some functional ovarian cysts can twist or break open (rupture) and bleed.
 Symptoms include: